 He cried out in surprise when he fell into a ditch, staining himself with mud and feces.

-The bandit gritted his teeth.
-"Shit!
+The bandit nearly gritted his teeth to dust, "Shit!
 What the fuck do I—"

 "Killing and raping, with the other men, right?"
-The Apostle bore her halberd into the dirt, cracking the ground with the weapon's pointy end.
-The bandit screeched, crawling away from Rory in terror.
+The Apostle bore her halberd into the dirt, cracking the ground with the weapon's pointed end.
+The bandit screeched, crawling away from Rory in sheer terror.

 "I-I didn't...yet..."
 He stuttered, his fatigued arms barely moved him an inch, "I'm new...to this..."